Make argument validation routine of a method an object

 UnboundArgumentValidator.
 The purpose of this post is not to suggest the final solution, but to bring attention to the problem of non-oo nature of built-in argument validation and the growing need to do something about that.

-#2 Updated by Boris Stitnicky about 1 year ago
+#2 Updated by Boris Stitnicky over 1 year ago

 It is my fault that I was not aware of